langchain-ai/langchainjs/docs/docs/modules/memory/examples/redis_memory.md

 const chatPrompt = ChatPromptTemplate.fromPromptMessages([
   SystemMessagePromptTemplate.fromTemplate(
     `The following is a friendly conversation between a human and an AI.
 The AI is talkative and provides lots of specific details from its context.
-If the AI does not know the answer to a question, it truthfully says it does not know.${context}`
+If the AI does not know the answer to a question, it truthfully says it does not know.`
   ),
   new MessagesPlaceholder("history"),
   HumanMessagePromptTemplate.fromTemplate("{input}"),